what do you know about information technology

 What are 10 Examples of Information Technology?

-Ten examples of Information Technology (IT) in daily use are:
+Ten examples of IT in daily use are:

 Types of Information Technology